"Partners" are individuals at social and other organisations who refer individuals to Beam, or who help Beam provide services to Members.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.
 To determine the appropriate retention period for your information, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use of disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and any applicable legal requirements.

-As a general rule, we will delete your data 2 years after you are no longer active within the Beam community.
+As a general rule unless you instruct us otherwise, we will delete your data (other than limited contact information) 2 years after you are no longer active within the Beam community.
 For Members, this will be 2 years from the date that your case is closed, and for Partners, this will be 2 years from the date that you cease to be a Beam partner.
 However, in certain exceptional cases we may be required to retain your data for longer.
 We will only do this where we are required to do so by law or where we need to establish, exercise or defend legal claims (for example if we are in a dispute with you).
 In such circumstances, we will keep your data only for the period required by law or until the conclusion of our legal claim, and whatever the circumstances, we will not keep your data for longer than necessary.
+Please note that we will retain limited contact information (name, gender, email, phone number, date of birth) for a period of 7 years to help identify you if you get back in touch with Beam.

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some or all of your personal information, please email us at [email protected] If we provide you with access to the information we hold about you, we will not charge you for this unless permitted by law.
 If you request further copies of this information from us, we may charge you a reasonable administrative cost.
 Where we are legally permitted to do so, we may refuse your request.
 If we refuse your request we will always tell you the reasons for doing so.